robinAZERTY/ESP32Algebra/README.md

 ## Developper's Note
 I'm a student working on this library out of curiosity and a desire to learn about matrix computations and state estimators.
 Through this project, I aim to deepen my understanding of these concepts, particularly in the context of embedded systems.

+---
+_Note: This README was translated from French to English with the assistance of ChatGPT._